Kiran2nariK/hello/README.md

 # <!DOCTYPE html>
 <html
 <body>
-  Eye Tracking Software using gaze as an input device for interacting with computer
+  Eye Tracking Software using gaze as an input device for interacting with computer.
 </body>
 </html>